-Shortly after experiencing a global flood that was released to cleanse the earth of its rebellion and wickedness, humanity again forfeited its renewed opportunity to steward God’s creation in submission to His will.
-Contravening their charge in Genesis 9:1 to spread out and fill the earth, the people determined to congregate in a magnificent city.
-Far from being thankful for their second chance at obedience, they chose to honor themselves rather than God.
+Shortly after experiencing a global flood that was released to cleanse the earth of its wickedness, humanity again forfeited its renewed opportunity to steward God’s creation in submission to His will.
+Contravening their charge in Genesis 9:1 to spread out and fill the earth, the people determined to congregate in a magnificent city where, far from being thankful for their second chance at obedience, they chose to honor themselves rather than God.

 Moreover, God foiled humanity’s rebellious plan by dividing its language (Gen. 11:5–9).
-The confusion compelled people to spread throughout the world, and it also limited their ability to collectively rebel against God.
-It was in this judgment at Babel that God established nations, as is affirmed in Deuteronomy 32:8, “When the Most High assigned lands to the nations, when he divided up the human race, he established the boundaries of the peoples according to the number in his heavenly court” (Deut.
-32:8, NLT).
+The confusion compelled people to spread throughout the world.
+More importantly, it limited their ability to collectively rebel against God.
+It was in this judgment at Babel that God established nations defined by language and geographic borders.
+This is affirmed in Deuteronomy 32:8, “When the Most High assigned lands to the nations, when he divided up the human race, he established the boundaries of the peoples according to the number in his heavenly court.”

-Thus, nations were birthed in rebellion.
-Nations exist as a perpetual reminder that humanity’s dominion over creation is derived from the Creator God who reigns as King.
-As such, all the nations belong to God and are subject to His will (Psa.
+Thus, nations were birthed in rebellion, and they exist as a perpetual reminder that humanity’s dominion over creation is derived from the Creator God who reigns as King.
+As such, all nations belong to God and are subject to His will (Psa.
 82:8).

 Share...